cybearl/genesis/README.md

 From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating a JSON file per strategy.

-Can be found inside `src/systems/generators/HSS.ts`.
+Can be found inside `src/systems/HSS.ts`.

+#### Note about GS & HSS:
+The generated data for tests and strategy scores are stored in a directory called `pipes` as they are used to pipe the scoring system with the strategies themselves.

 #### Risk Management System (RMS):
 This fallback system used to prevent the SP from making stupid trades works on two basic systems: